 Download PDF rules

-DRIVER RULE: Cruiser class is an entry-level class.
-Anyone driving in a higher class, or non-entry level, may not drive in the Cruiser class.
+DRIVER RULE: Any driver driving in a higher class than Street Stock may not drive in the Bomber class.
 Any exceptions must be approved by officials.

 No drivers may change cars during the race program without the approval of track officials.
 Car changes and driver changes cannot be made during a race or once the feature race begins.
 Any drivers who are approved to change cars must start at the rear of the feature.

 Same car may NOT be driven in multiple classes in the same night.

 NOTE: Policy rules governing fighting, disorderly conduct, and consumption of alcoholic beverages in Pit Area - See General and Policy Rules.
 If a fight or altercation takes place, do not go to that pit spot or area.
 All drivers, pit crew, wives, and or relatives that are in this pit spot will be held responsible for their actions.
 You may be removed from the entire pit area.
 STAY IN YOUR PIT SPOT!

 - Car must be stock street-type passenger car, station wagon, El Camino, or Ranchero.
 No commercial vehicles, convertibles, or sports cars allowed.
 Minimum wheelbase of 108.
 Novas allowed.
 NO CAMAROS ALLOWED.

 - Option for full size truck body with V-8 or S-10 with V-8 but must weigh the min.
 3400#'s and must run same engine rules as Small Metric Bomber with 2 rochester or 4 BBL quadrajet carb.

 - Option for S-10 pickups and Rangers with V-6 or 4 cylinder with factory fuel injection with a weight break with a min. weight of 3000#'s, if a 4 or 6 cylinder truck dominates driver will be ask to add weight to that truck.
 NO BLAZERS OR EXPLORERS.